UWRealityLab/xrcapstone21sp-team1/docs/blog8.md

 - **Eddie:**

 - **Timothy:** I worked on integrating the menus with classic mode, including handling teleportation, making the menu display on startup, and making players join automatically.
-I also added a drop down menu for selecting the game mode to use (although the drop down doesn't actually change anything yet).
+I also added a drop down menu for selecting the game mode to use (although I did not add the functionality to change the map, just the GUI element).

 <hr>